What Does an Insurance Agent Do?

 Learn About the Salary, Required Skills, & More

 An insurance agent helps clients choose insurance policies that suit their needs.
 The agent may also be called an insurance sales agent.
 Clients include individuals and families as well as businesses.

-Types of insurance include property and casualty, life, health, disability, and long-term care insurance.
+Types of insurance include property and casualty, life, health, disability, long-term care insurance, and even livestock and equine insurance.
 Many insurance agents also sell investment products, such as mutual funds, variable annuities, and other securities.

 Insurance Agent Duties & Responsibilities